 At the outset we emphasize that each student majoring in Policy Studies must accept personal responsibility for finding, applying for, and securing an internship that satisfies the Policy Studies degree requirement.
 This process may be and often is time-consuming.
 Students are encouraged to start early, check application deadlines, and make full use of the internship-related resources available to Lafayette College students.
-Throughout the internship application process, the faculty and staff affiliated with the Policy Studies program and the Office of Career Services offer guidance, counseling, workshops, databanks, partnership agreements, and access to a far-reaching alumni network.
+Throughout the internship application process, the faculty and staff affiliated with the Policy Studies program and the Office of the Gateway Career Center offer guidance, counseling, workshops, databanks, partnership agreements, and access to a far-reaching alumni network.

 Students receive course credit for the internship upon completion of PSTD 400, “Policy Internship and Seminar.”
 A student may enroll in PSTD 400 simultaneously with actual internship work, or during the semester immediately following the internship work.
 Students enrolled in PSTD 400 are expected to produce a report that builds on and extends the real world lessons of the workplace experience.
 The workplace experience and subsequent seminar and report in PSTD 400 are tailored to a student’s specific theme of concentration.
 For students who qualify for the Honors Program, the work accomplished in PSDT 400 ideally would emerge into an Honors thesis (PSTD 495 / 496).